Artist in his studio

 Southern France, northern Italy, northern Spain, and northern Portugal can all experience hot summer weather, but don’t rule them out as summertime destinations.

-I visited southern France one June and was gasping for air during a canicule when temperatures hit 45 C. With air conditioning still not that common, I spent a lot of time floating in a pool when I wasn’t sitting indoors next to a tray of ice in front of a fan.
-But I’ve also stayed for several weeks in southern France during July and August and enjoyed beautiful weather.
-Yes, it was warm, but not excessively so, and finding reasonably priced accommodations with pools was pretty easy.
+I’ve visited southern France in June and ended up gasping for air during a canicule when temperatures hit 45 C. With air conditioning still not that common, I spent a lot of time floating in a pool when I wasn’t sitting indoors next to a tray of ice in front of a fan.

 And of course, there are beaches.

-So don’t rule out visiting the south of France in summer, although you will find it quite crowded, particularly in August.
+So don’t rule out visiting the south of France in summer, although you will find it crowded, particularly in August.

-Northern Italy is comfortable, and there are all those beautiful lakes and mountains to explore.
 I’ve also visited northern Spain and northern Portugal in summer and enjoyed both, even experiencing quite a bit of rain in green and pleasant Galicia in northwest Spain.

 Destinations such as the Dolomites in northern Italy are a summer travel choice.